-Except as set forth below, as of June 30, 2018, there was no material change in our contractual obligations and commitments from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the SEC on February 23, 2018.
+Except as set forth below, as of September 30, 2018, there was no material change in our contractual obligations and commitments from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2017, filed with the SEC on February 23, 2018.

-On April 17, 2018, we entered into a lease agreement for a new headquarters in Tysons, Virginia pursuant to which we have leased approximately 176,000 square feet.
-The initial term of the lease will commence no later than May 1, 2019 and expires 150 months later, unless earlier terminated, with an option to extend the lease term for two consecutive five-year periods.
+On April 17, 2018, we entered into a lease agreement for a new headquarters in Tysons, Virginia pursuant to which we have leased approximately 176,000 square feet of office space.
+The initial term of the lease commenced on October 1, 2018 and expires 150 months later, unless earlier terminated, with an option to extend the lease term for two consecutive five-year periods.
 No annual rent is due for the first 15 months of the initial term of the lease, after which time the monthly base rent will be \$450,835, subject to a 3% annual increase.
 Within 12 months of the commencement of the initial term of the lease, an additional 28,805 square feet of adjacent office space will be added, or the "Must-Take Space".
 No annual rent is due for a prorated period of time following the addition of the Must-Take Space, after which time the monthly base rent for the Must-Take Space will be \$73,693, subject to a 3% annual increase.
-Including the Must-Take Space, the aggregate base rent payable is approximately \$81.9 million over the term of the lease.
+Including the Must-Take Space, total payments committed under the lease are approximately \$87.2 million over the term of the lease.
 We are also responsible for the payment of a portion of taxes and operating expenses.
-The payment schedule for the lease is as follows: \$7.6 million, \$13.3 million and \$64.9 million for 2019-2021, 2022-2023 and after 2023, respectively.
+The payment schedule for the lease is as follows: \$9.1 million, \$13.3 million and \$64.4 million for 2019-2021, 2022-2023 and after 2023, respectively.